Boulder Marijuana Cultivation Facilities Energy Requirements

 - Proof of records showing how 100% of your licensed facility’s electricity use is offset by one or a combination of the following:

-- Purchasing offsets through a city's Energy Impact Offset Fund.
+- Purchase offsets through the city's Energy Impact Offset Fund.

 Register your licensed marijuana cultivation facility in ENERGY STAR Portfolio Manager